Thanks to your generosity your new hospice is taking shape.

 An options study is undertaken to look at how the Heald Green site will continue to deliver care in the future.

-Site Identified
+Site identified

 The Trustees of St Ann’s Hospice secure an agreement to acquire the site adjacent to our current building and for the project to build a new building to commence.